tanson86/spring-data/readme.md

 * entity life cycle - transient(newly created like new User())/persistent(entityMamanger.persist()/get()/merge())/detached(entityMamanger.close())/removed (entityMamanger.remove())
 * First level cache happens in persistence context, for example suppose the user gives an insert/delete/insert/get in one transaction, the first insert/delete happens in persistance context and doesnt touch the db. final save will push persistance context to db and read will fetch from persistance context and dont touch the db.
 * EntityManager(PC) is limited to one transaction.
+* second level cache ie ehcache acts like redis just infront of db. this cache is populated based on read/write policy. to enable 2nd level cache artifacts have to be configured in pom and appropriate properties in application.properties. entity calsses must be annotated with @Cache and also region(cache name) must be mentioned so different caching properties can be applied to different regions.
+* Composite unique key/index can be defined at Entity level only.
+Single column unique/index can de defined at field level too.
+* @Id can be defined only on single field.
+If you want to have composite ID then you have to use Embeddable/Embedded or IdClass/Id
+* @GenerationType is used to populate id or else we will have to manually genrate an id and send it along with object.
+* Use @joincolumns to use a composite foreign key.
+* one to one/many to one default loading is eager, one to many/many to many default loading is lazy
+* Owner side holds the foreign key column, this makes material changes in db.
+Inverse side holds a reference to the owner for back tracking but doesnt have any material changes in db.
+* While fetching inverse side can lead to infinite recursion of child->parent->child->etc to prevent that we can use @JsonManagedReference (owning side) or @JsonBackReference (inverse side) or use @JsonIdentityInfo on both sides.

 Redis
 -----